surajBR7/Accelerating_Predictive_Analytics/README.md

 ## Overview
 In this project, we investigate the tradeoff between data size and processing time.
 Predictive models often face challenges when the dataset size increases, leading to longer processing times.
 By using parallel computing, we can speed up the process of building and evaluating machine learning models.

+The study focuses on balancing time and data size to achieve optimal performance for predictive analytics.
+Using the Python programming language and the `multiprocessing` library, this project compares serial and parallel execution for processing large datasets.

+### **Key Features**
+1. **Data Import and Preprocessing:**
+   - Large datasets are preprocessed for efficient analytics.
+2. **Model Implementation:**
+   - The models are optimized to take advantage of multi-core systems.
+3. **Use of Parallel Processing:**
+   - Parallelization is implemented using Python’s `multiprocessing` library and the `Pool()` module.

 ## Project Structure
 ```plaintext
 .